 14. Eltham Palace

-While the facade is a restrained red brick and stone building, inside it’s an Art Deco dream.
-A curved entrance hall with a concrete dome welcomes you inside.
-The dining room has recreations of paintings by Turner that once adorned its walls.
+A curved entrance hall with a concrete dome welcomes you inside, while the dining room features recreated paintings by Turner that once adorned its walls.

-You can still see the medieval banqueting hall from 1475, complete with its stunning hammer beam ceiling.
-The gardens at Eltham Palace are equally beautiful.
+Additionally, the palace boasts a medieval banqueting hall from 1475, complete with a stunning hammer-beam ceiling.
+The gardens at Eltham Palace are equally beautiful and worth a visit.

 Address: Court Yard, London SE9 5QE